S4nttuS/servicemanual-frontend/README.md

 Frontend opens to http://localhost:3000/ and backend is at http://localhost:8080/

-## What could be done
-Error handling for wrong inputs etc.

 ## Built with
 * React
 * Redux
 * Semantic UI for React

+## What could/should be added
+Error handling for wrong inputs etc.
+Tests